 Mental – Anxiety and depression rank among the more common root causes identified in holistic addiction treatment.
 Many individuals with a substance disorder also suffer from an undiagnosed mental or behavioral disorders.
-Scientific and evidence-based practices will help bring these issues to light, holistic alcohol and drug rehab programs will provide non-medicinal ways to deal with them on an ongoing basis.
-Moreover, these practices can help them replace crooked thinking patterns with positive ones, facilitating the ongoing improvement of their overall mental and emotional health.
+Scientific and evidence-based practices will help bring these issues to light, and holistic alcohol and drug rehab programs provide non-medicinal ways to deal with them on an ongoing basis.
+Moreover, these practices can help them replace harmful thinking patterns with positive ones, facilitating the ongoing improvement of their overall mental and emotional health.

 Physical – For those who struggle with chronic pain and other physical ailments, the term “self-medication” takes on an almost literal meaning.
 However, there is a difference between pain and suffering.
 Pain cannot be controlled.
 Suffering exists largely in the mind.
 Identifying the link between mind and body through practices such as meditation and yoga has been shown to have physical benefits by providing ways of overcoming pain while reducing unnecessary suffering.

 Spiritual – Many holistic addiction treatment methods focus strongly on the idea that addiction requires a spiritual remedy.
 Certain practices such as prayer, meditation, and yoga are inherently spiritual.
 Others, such as nutrition and massage, may not appear spiritual at first glance.
 Think, however, of what one gains from spirituality.
 The carefree feeling of oneness with the surrounding world is a natural side effect of treatment methods that allow the patient’s bodily sensations to coalesce with their emotional mind.
 As such, holistic drug rehab services will go a long way toward facilitating a sense of spiritual healing.